Female Teachers Seek PMs Intervention For Rectification In Their Service Structure - UrduPoint

 Female Teachers Seek PM's Intervention For Rectification In Their Service Structure

-According to an official source, upgradation of 258 junior teachers of BPS-16 as Senior Teachers of BPS-17 on January 1, 2011 although provided them a sigh of relief but disrupted their service structure (4-tier promotion formula).
+According to an official source, up-gradation of 258 junior teachers of BPS-16 as Senior Teachers of BPS-17 on January 1, 2011 initially and 37 more teachers later on see although provided them a sigh of relief but disrupted their service structure (4-tier promotion formula).

 As per the 4-tier promotion formula, the teachers of various grades are inducted in the colleges with a prescribed ratio i.e. 1% of the total teachers are placed in grade 20, 15% are in grade 19, 34 % in grade 18 and 50% of the total teachers are in grade 17.